-When I was contacted by Rescue Chocolate about their cause, I admit to being a bit overspent with reviews, news requests, and other GDF business … but after looking at their website, there was no way I could say no. First, I confess, it is hard to turn down chocolate samples (though I have been known to do it).
+When I was contacted by Rescue Chocolate about their cause, there was no way I could say no. First, I confess, it is hard to turn down chocolate samples.
 But second, Rescue Chocolate donates 100% of net proceeds to animal rescue organizations around the country.

-The PB&J was like a mini choco-sandwich.
+This was like a mini choco-sandwich!
 The “J” was more of a gelatin, while the peanut butter had a nice little crunch.
 Since I am not as big of a PB&J fan as my husband, this one had more appeal to him.
 I preferred the next bon bon …

-The Cinnamon is, I believe, the 72% spiked with cinnamon.
+I believe this was the 72% spiked with cinnamon.
 I am a cinnamon addict, so the spice flavor was mild for me, but did add a nice influence.

-The Salted Peanut was a true love at first bite.
+This was a true love at first bite!
 It had a definite Reese’s vibe, but with a contrasting salty bite and just the right amount of crispy crunch.

-Pick Me!
-Pepper is a solid chocolate dark chocolate bar (perhaps around 70% dark) that is spiked with pasilla pepper, mulato pepper, “spice,” and fleur de sel.
-The first bite was a bit startling, but as my taste buds “warmed” up to it, I began to really enjoy this melodic rather than harmonic mix.
+A solid chocolate dark chocolate bar (around 70% dark) that is spiked with pasilla pepper, mulato pepper, “spice,” and fleur de sel.
+The first bite was a bit startling!
+As my taste buds “warmed” up to it, I began to really enjoy this melodic rather than harmonic mix.
 The flavor migrated, rich, sweet, salty, hot … the flavors don’t really blend but rather danced one right after the other.
 Though there was a bit of heat, the pepper fades relatively fast, which I liked.
 Rather than a cayenne fire remaining to be extinguished, the aftertaste was sweet, warm, and cacao rich.

 The packaging on these bars is just wonderful.
 With each one I felt as if I was opening a hand-wrapped gift, and inside each bar was further enclosed in a perfectly fitting plastic bag that could be resealed to keep the bar fresh … and to keep me from feeling the need to devour the whole thing at once!

 The only drawback with Rescue Chocolate is the price.
 That’s always the kicker isn’t it?
 For a splurge or a gift, I could easily pay the $6 per bar (especially the peanut butter bar!) in the name of a good cause, good overall product, and good-tasting chocolate.
-But with shipping on top, it really adds up.
-If I could purchase this chocolate locally (which some of you can), I would certainly turn to it regularly for gifts in my dog-loving community.
+It’s wonderful for gifts in my dog-loving community.
 For now, I will keep it in mind for special gifts and perhaps to help fundraise for the animal rescue in my area!

 For More Product Information: Visit the Rescue Chocolate website at www.rescuechocolate.com.